Luk4x/yoga-app/README.md

 # Yoga App

 ## About
+YogaApp was a <DevClub/> challenge created with HTML and CSS in which I made some improvements.
-YogaApp Intro, LogIn and SignUp pages created with HTML and CSS.
-I also made a basic navigation system between them and added some animations.
+I made the LogIn and SignUp pages as requested.
+But I also decided to make an intro page, a basic navigation system between pages, and I added some animations.

 ## Result
 <img src="./assets/result/result3.png" alt="result">